ericsonga/APCSAReview/_sources/Unit8-2DArray/pictureLabA6.rst

     :autograde: unittest
     :datafile: pictureClasses2.jar,redMotorcycle.jpg, caterpillar.jpg, puppy.jpg, beach2.jpg

-    Picture Lab A6 Mirroring: Write a method mirrorVerticalRightToLeft that mirrors a picture around a mirror placed vertically from right to left.
+    Picture Lab A6 Mirroring: Write a method mirrorVerticalRightToLeft that mirrors a picture around a mirror placed vertically from right to left so that you get two tails for the caterpillar instead of two heads.
 Hint: you can copy the body of mirrorVertical and only change one line in the body of the method to accomplish this.
 Change the method call in the main method.
     ~~~~
     import java.awt.*;
     import java.awt.font.*;